thewunder/corma/README.md

 * No complex and difficult to verify annotations or configuration files
 * Promotes consistent code organization
-* Allows for customization through symfony events
-* Supports soft deletes
+* Loads and saves one-to-one, one-to-many, and many-to-many relationships with a method call
 * Can save multiple objects in a single query (using an upsert)
 * Makes it easy to cache and avoid database queries
-* Loads one-to-many and many-to-many relationships with a method call
+* Supports soft deletes
+* Allows for customization through symfony events

 Corma doesn't:

-* Autoload or lazy load anything
+* Autoload or lazy load relationships by default
-* Have any knowledge of relationships between objects
 * Have any Unit of Work concept, everything is executed right away
 * Do migrations or code generation